MarceloArruda91/Scrapy/readme.md

 Category-Based Scraping: The spider is capable of scraping artworks from specific categories, by navigating through the browse tree structure of the website.
 It can parse artworks at the lowest level of the tree.

-Data Fields Extraction: The spider extracts various fields for each artwork, including:

-2. **Data Fields Extraction**: The spider extracts various fields for each artwork, including:
+**Data Fields Extracted**: The spider extracts various fields for each artwork, including:
    - `url`: The URL of the work being scraped.
-   - `artist`: A list of artists associated with the work, encompassing various artistic disciplines.
+   - `artist`: A list of artists associated with the work.
    - `title`: The title of the work.
    - `image`: The URL of the artwork's image.
    - `height` and `width`: Physical dimensions in centimeters, if available.